Chair sponsored by Terry Campbell AO & Christine Campbell

 Learn about the remarkable instrument Glenn plays, made from two separate Stradivarius violins and owned by the ACO Instrument Fund.

 Glenn was born and raised in the regional Queensland town of Mackay, where he received his early music education through the Suzuki Method with local teacher Diane Powell.
 Glenn then studied with Michele Walsh at the Queensland Conservatorium, Griffith University and graduated in 2011 with a Bachelor of Music, First Class Honours.
 He was also the first person ever to be awarded the three highest prizes – the Conservatorium Medal, the Music Medal and the University Medal.

-As a soloist, Glenn has performed with the Queensland Symphony Orchestra on multiple occasions, and has had performances broadcast live on ABC Classic FM.
-He was a finalist in the 2014 ABC Young Performer Awards, and in 2009 won every category in the prestigious Kendall National Violin Competition.
-Also a keen chamber musician, Glenn is the violinist in the Lyrebird Trio, which won both the audience choice prize and the Piano Trio prize in the 2013 Asia Pacific Chamber Music Competition.
+As a soloist, Glenn has performed with the Australian Chamber Orchestra and the Queensland Symphony Orchestra on multiple occasions, including an appearance as Guest Concertmaster, Director and Soloist for a regional Queensland tour.
+He has had performances broadcast live on ABC Classic, was a finalist in the 2014 ABC Young Performer Awards, and in 2009 won every category in the prestigious Kendall National Violin Competition.
+Glenn is also the violinist in the Lyrebird Trio, which won both the Audience Choice prize and the Piano Trio prize in the 2013 Asia Pacific Chamber Music Competition.

 Glenn has been a full-time member of the Australian Chamber Orchestra since 2015.

 Glenn has appeared at numerous festivals around Australia, and is the Artistic Director of the Mackay Chamber Music Festival, which he began in 2018.